-Study Experience
+Study

 Whether you’re just starting out or a seasoned professional, the School of Public Health offers world-class degrees to help you develop your career in health.

-Studying with the School of Public Health will give you the knowledge and skills to tackle the major health challenges facing the world today.
+Studying with the School of Public Health will give you the knowledge and skills to tackle the major public health challenges facing the world today.

 What’s more, you’ll enjoy individualised, hands-on student learning experiences, including practicums, internships and placements, enabling you to gain real world experience and graduate career-ready.

-Why not study a Public Health major within the Bachelor of Health and Medical Sciences?
-Doing so will enable you to take an informed, population-wide perspective to the task of measuring and improving health—enormously beneficial for many different health sciences careers, ranging from clinical or public health practice to research.
+Why not study a Public Health major or minor within your degree?
+Doing so will enable you to take an informed, population-wide perspective to the task of measuring and improving health—enormously beneficial for many different careers.

-For more information, download our health undergraduate program guide.
+For more information, download our health undergraduate program guide

 Postgraduate degrees in Public Health